teambit/docs/docs/ci.md

 Possible reasons:

 - npmrc is not properly [configured](#bit-installed-components)
-- You do not have the right permissions on the Collection that the components are hosted in, and unable to access its components.
-Make sure you have at least read permissions to the collection that host the components.
+- You do not have the right permissions on the Collection that the components are hosted in, and are therefore unable to access its components.
+Make sure you have at least read permissions for the collection that host the components.
-- Yarn does not send authentication token when installing packages from a `yarn.lock` file.
+- Yarn does not send an authentication token when installing packages from a `yarn.lock` file.
 This is a [known issue](https://github.com/yarnpkg/yarn/issues/4451).
-Make suer `always-auth` is [configured in `.npmrc`](#bit-installed-components).
+Make sure `always-auth` is [configured in `.npmrc`](#bit-installed-components).